opendatagroup/Model-Deploy-Hub/README.md

 kubectl --namespace=[NAMESPACE] exec [HUB_POD_NAME] -- [bash /serviceaccount/restart_config.sh]
 ```
 You now have a running fastscore fleet on the same cluster as your jupyterhub, and the engines are fully managed by the notebook containers.

+### Authorization
+This demo uses GitHub OAuth to authenticate users.
+In order to set this up, go to their [developer settings](https://github.com/settings/developers) and register a new application.
+Remember the ID and Secret, then copy them into the auth value in config.yaml, along with the ip address of your server